Genetic Deletion Of Tnf Receptor Suppresses Excitatory Synaptic Transmission Via Reducing Ampa Receptor Synaptic Localization In Cortical Neurons

 Digital Object Identifier (DOI)

 He, Ping; Liu, Qiang; Wu, Jie; and Shen, Yong, "Genetic Deletion Of Tnf Receptor Suppresses Excitatory Synaptic Transmission Via Reducing Ampa Receptor Synaptic Localization In Cortical Neurons" (2012).
-Neurobiology.
+Translational Neuroscience.
 145.